weixian-zhang/AzureVaultWatch/README.md

 * Detects expiring Key Vault Keys, Secrets and Certs objects from multiple Key Vaults across subscriptions within a single tenant.
 * The duration of expiration detetction can be configured with environment variable NUM_OF_DAYS_NOTIFY_BEFORE_EXPIRY
 * Notify once - When one or more expiring objects are detected an email notification will be sent.
 To prevent spam-send, user can configure environment variable NUM_OF_DAYS_TO_RENOTIFY_EXPIRING_ITEMS with a large number of days.
 Conversely, if user wants to receive email notification frequently e.g every 3 days, user can set  NUM_OF_DAYS_TO_RENOTIFY_EXPIRING_ITEMS=3.
-* Supports HTTP endpoint to retrieve expiring objects as Json data to support monitoring clients e.g: Grafana
+* Provides a HTTP endpoint */api/objects/expire/v1* for monitoring clients like Grafana, to retrieve expiring objects as Json data
 * Supports container deployment
 * customizable Jinja2 template used to render HTML report in email
   ![image](https://github.com/user-attachments/assets/7263183c-8079-40b1-98ad-b2eee7d2fd05)